mroviras/job_openings_scrapper_random_sample/README.md

-# Offers scrapped random sample
+# Job openings scrapper random sample

 ## Aim:
 Download information from a random selection of job openings using an API from a job search engine